zverok/yard-junk/README.md

 all those problems manually due to YARD's cumbersome output, and lack of CI-ready doc checking tools.

-Idea of regularly structured logger was initially [proposed](https://github.com/lsegal/yard/issues/1007) as an enchancement for YARD itself, and even some steps were maid by YARD's author in that direction, but the idea was abandoned since.
+Idea of regularly structured logger was initially [proposed](https://github.com/lsegal/yard/issues/1007) as an enhancement for YARD itself, and even some steps were maid by YARD's author in that direction, but the idea was abandoned since.

 Therefore, this independent tool was made.